louannl/unitakeaway/README.md

 - Links
   - The facebook link is actually usable and not just an image
 - Food hygiene label
-  - There is a script to the governments hygiene rating which should update itself if the rating changes.
+  - There is a script to the government's hygiene rating which should update itself if the rating changes.

 Old site vs Redesign @ 360x640